Flow Cytometry Core Service Request

 Flow Cytometry sessions on any of the analytical cytometers are scheduled on a first come first serve basis by signing up via the Flow Cytometry core service request link.
 Access to the eCores reservation system is predicated upon completion of the required initial training session for all new cytometer users.
 In addition you must have an eCores account in order to access the reservation system.
 All cytometers are available to investigators 24 hours/day, 7 days/week.
 Once the required training session has been completed new users will be provided with a user name and password in order to use the cytometers.
 Please be on time for appointments and do not schedule more time than what is reasonably necessary to run samples.
 Run times vary depending on the experiment; however, 60-90 seconds per tube is generally a good estimate for the amount of time to schedule.
 In the event that you won’t use your scheduled time please make every effort to cancel your reservation such that other users may use the machine.
 Users that habitually fail to notify the facility of cancellations will be given a written warning.
 If the problem persists, the investigator will be charged for unused appointments.

 Cell sorting is performed by core personnel.
+All sorts require completion of a Sorter Sample Questionnaire and a Sort Protocol Questionnaire prior to scheduling the sort.
 To make an appointment for cell sorting please contact us via phone or e-mail to set up a time.
 Please respect the time of the core personnel and other investigators by having your Properly Prepared Samples ready to go at the scheduled time.
 As with the cytometers, users that habitually fail to inform the staff of cancellations will be charged for unused appointments.
 Note that all sorts will incur one additional hour of charges for set-up time.

 The Flow Cytometry Core does not operate for profit.
 Users are charged for actual usage time in five minute increments with a minimum 15 minute charge.
 Charges vary depending upon the machine used and whether or not the principal investigator is on staff at The Research Institute at Nationwide Children’s.
 All cytometers have a log-in procedure from which usage is calculated so be aware that once logged in charges are accruing.
 Turning the machines on and running Quality Control acquisitions does not require individual investigator log-in so charges are not accrued for these periods of time.
 Listed below is the current menu of charges for each application.